AKsohani/BasicAttendanceTracking/README.md

 On-Chain Records: All attendance data is stored transparently and immutably on the blockchain.

 ## Future Scope
-- Integration with identity verification to prevent fake attendance
+- Integration with identity verification to prevent fake attendance.
-- QR code or NFC-based check-in systems linked with the smart contract
+- QR code or NFC-based check-in systems linked with the smart contract.
-- Attendance rewards or incentives for participants
+- Attendance rewards or incentives for participants.
-- Analytics dashboard for event organizers to monitor participation
+- Analytics dashboard for event organizers to monitor participation.

 ## Contract details
 0x5e58FEe3f7ca3f8E0243B0D27d3cdAd160dB9955